Kong/docs.konghq.com/app/konnect/dev-portal/audit-logging/webhook.md

 1. To configure the Dev Portal audit log webhook, navigate to {% konnect_icon dev-portal %} [**Dev Portal**](https://cloud.konghq.com/portal) in the sidebar.
 1. Click the Dev Portal you want to configure the webhook for and then click **Settings**.
 1. Click the **Audit Logs** tab.
 1. Enable the webhook and then select the SIEM provider endpoint from the **Endpoint** drop down menu.
+You can't customize the events that {{site.konnect_short_name}} sends to the logs.
 1. Click **Save**.

 {% endnavtab %}